bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 Them, next part:
 > In our theme of re-using logic, I want to cover [Preconditions](https://spookylukey.github.io/django-views-the-right-way/preconditions.html), but before that we’re going to go back to some basics, the first of which is [Redirects](https://spookylukey.github.io/django-views-the-right-way/redirects.html) and then [Forms](https://spookylukey.github.io/django-views-the-right-way/forms.html).

+### Note: terminology - Mahmuda's version

+- The How
+  - > In OO languages, the standard solution to this problem is the “strategy pattern”.
+That involves creating an object which can encapsulate the action you need to take.
+- “first class objects“
+  - > In Python, functions are “first class objects“ i.e. objects that you can pass around just like every other type of value.
+So we can just use “functions” where we need “the strategy pattern”, particularly if our strategy has only one part to it.
+    - > me: I need to push this thing to my "alam bawah sadar ngoding".
+  - > If you have more than one entry point that you need to bundle together, a class can be helpful.
+    - > me: Tuh da deui, `class`-ing is a second thought.
+- ...

 ...

 ## ...